Ten ways China has changed under Xi Jinping

 10. Extreme poverty eliminated, inequality persists

-Xi describes elimination of extreme poverty in China as one of the key achievements the Party has achieved in the past decade.
+Xi describes elimination of extreme poverty in China as one of the key Communist Party achievements of the past decade.

-Inequality, however, has proven a tougher challenge - especially the gap between urban and rural incomes - and it remains to be seen whether Xi's "common prosperity" policy can prevent a future rise in inequality, as China faces growing economic headwinds.
+Inequality, however, has proven a tougher challenge - especially the gap between urban and rural incomes - something Xi is seeking to tackle with his "common prosperity" policy.

+China's official Gini coefficient numbers show that despite a slight decline in recent years, it still has one of the highest income inequalities among large economies, along with the United States.